Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/adobe-target-release-notes.md

 ### iOS Target 2.1.7

 * Added support for configuration option `target.server` which enables a custom host to be used for Target requests.
-This configuration option is available in the Adobe Target Launch extension starting with version 2.3.5.
+This configuration option is available in the Adobe Target Launch extension starting with version 2.4.0.

 ### Android Target 1.1.6

 * Added support for configuration option `target.server` which enables a custom host to be used for Target requests.
-This configuration option is available in the Adobe Target Launch extension starting with version 2.3.5.
+This configuration option is available in the Adobe Target Launch extension starting with version 2.4.0.
+* Public APIs now support error handling via passing `AdobeCallbackWithError`.

 ## March 11, 2020